esalonico/flight-analysis/README.md

 Currently developing (also see [future implementations](#future-implementations-📈)):

-- Data collection and storage (database)
-- Automation of script run
 - ML technique for forecasting/clustering/predicting
+- Data collection and storage (SQL database)
+- Automation of script run to collect and store data automatically on a daily basis

 ## Motivation 💡
 I've always loved traveling and exploring, especially in new countries with completely different cultures.
 I also really like data and its powerful usage.
 <br>

-That is why I came up with the idea of combining two of my passions into this one personal project, with the aim of showcasing my data-related skills, but also save a great part of my travel budget that I would otherwise spend buying suboptimal plane tickets.
+That is why I came up with the idea of combining two of my passions into this one personal project, with the aim of showcasing my data-related skills, but also saving a great part of my travel budget that I would otherwise spend buying suboptimal plane tickets :)

 ## Usage ⚙️